Have you just started Year 12 and are having a bit of a hard time, because there was far less pressure in Year 11?

 By integrating questions into your notes, you’re playing the long term game and getting used to the approach you’ll need to take in your actual exams.

 Tip #3: Keep Your Extra-Curricular Commitments

-Mistake number three that students make when they start year 12 is that they quit all their extra-curricular commitments that they’ve been participating in throughout Year 11!
+Mistake number three that students make when they start Year 12 is that they quit all their extra-curricular commitments that they’ve been participating in throughout Year 11!